 Hours: 24 hours over 3 days per week

 About: The Suicide Bereavement Liaison Service is a collaborative venture between Pieta House and the HSE.
 The primary objective of the service is to provide a high quality and proactive support to families and community in the aftermath of a loss by suspected suicide, within a defined framework and protocol to the geographic area.

 The Suicide Bereavement Liaison Officer will provide support and guidance to individuals and families in the immediate aftermath of death by suicide.
-The role can be based in either Cork or Kerry and requires travel both locations to meet and assist clients.
+The role will be based in Galway and requires travel to meet and assist clients.
 The ideal candidate will have strong communication and networking skills in order to establish and maintain working relationships with agencies and organisations locally.

 Reporting directly to the National Co-ordinator on day to day matters you will also be part of a national network of Suicide Bereavement Liaison Officers.

 Coordinate and develop the service to provide immediate contact and support to those bereaved and affected by a suspected suicide across the assigned geographic area